mozilla-releng/reps/STANDARD.md

           - tomli
 ```

-Be sure to run `pre-commit autoupdate` to pick up the latest verions of each
+Be sure to run `pre-commit autoupdate` to pick up the latest versions of each
 tool.

 [yamllint]: https://github.com/adrienverge/yamllint